-- Finally, by working with a mass spectrometry team to identify biomarkers and to understand what the dogs are doing we will be helping to hasten the development of electronic-noses.
-A real step towards mass testing equipment in GPs surgeries.
+- Finally, by working with a mass spectrometry team to identify biomarkers and to understand what the dogs are doing we will be helping to hasten the development of electronic noses, a real step towards mass testing equipment in GPs’ surgeries.

 Background to our work

-It is well known dogs possess exceptional olfactory acuity, and there is evidence elevated levels of a variety of volatile organic compounds are associated with tumours.
+It is well known that dogs possess exceptional olfactory acuity, and there is evidence elevated levels of a variety of volatile organic compounds are associated with tumours.
 During tumour growth, it has been established protein changes in malignant cells lead to peroxidation of the cell membrane components, which produces VOCs that can be detected in the headspace of the cells.
-Thus, dogs appear to be able to detect and distinguish these odours.
-These changes during tumour growth may allow us to train dogs to only seek out certain severities of prostate cancer Unfortunately, many studies into canine olfaction have had limitations that can result in overestimating the accuracy of the dogs; consequently, an unbiased assessment of the accuracy of “sniffer” dog detection of cancer is needed.
+Dogs appear to be able to detect and distinguish these odours.
+These changes during tumour growth may allow us to train dogs to only seek out certain severities of prostate cancer.
+Unfortunately, many studies into canine olfaction have had limitations that can result in overestimating the accuracy of the dogs; consequently, an unbiased assessment of the accuracy of “sniffer” dog detection of cancer is needed.